nguyentran0212/iegems-website/_posts/2024-10-12-review-AFUL-Performer7.md

 - Punch
 - Powerful

-Let's examine the bass and perceived dynamics of Performer 7 with some test tracks.
-The first one is **[A Reckoning in Blood from The Ghost of Tsushima OST](https://www.youtube.com/watch?v=kaBMXXo-vdU)**.
-I'll focus on the crescendo at 01:10, which an ideal dynamic IEM should effectively communicate.
-Additionally, the beats from 02:50 need to be strong, snappy, and precise, requiring excellent control across the entire frequency range.
-Here are key observations about how Performer 7 performs with this track:

-The next track is **[Strength of a Thousand Men (Live) by Two Steps from Hell](https://www.youtube.com/watch?v=POmTXTBtRZA)**.
-I'll pay attention to the quality bass accompanying each beat.
-An IEM with perfect bass handling should convey a sense of "grippiness" and texture in the bass region, making the bass line growl rather than low-pitched hum.
-Lastly, every beat must be snappy and incisive to capture the marching energy of this track.
-Here are key observations about how Performer 7 performs with this track:
+*How does XXXX convey "epic" bass lines?
+(Sample tracks: [Heart of Courage (Live) by Two Steps From Hell](https://youtu.be/1Qvp-w24z1U?si=44knlswJcyf7Ez2z), [A Reckoning in Blood from The Ghost of Tsushima OST](https://www.youtube.com/watch?v=kaBMXXo-vdU))*

+*How does XXXX handle a drum kit and bass guitar?
+(Sample tracks: [Playing God by Polyphia](https://youtu.be/Z5NoQg8LdDk?si=eEQGevLZb1SE-FVY))*

+*In conclusion, is XXXX ... toe-tapping?*

-**Resolution:** *To me, "resolution" can be broken down into three components: (1) Sharpness, incisiveness, or "definition" of note attacks (see the figure above).
+**Resolution:** *To me, "resolution" can be broken down into three components: (1) Sharpness, incisiveness, or "definition" of note attacks (see the figure below).
 (2) The separation of instruments and vocals, especially when they overlap on the soundstage.
 (3) The texture and details in the decay side of the notes.
 The first two give music clarity and make it easy to track individual elements of a mix.
-The last provides music details and nuances.*
+The last provides music details and nuances.
+Whilst IEMs can "force" clarity by boosting treble to unnatural level, it might still lack resolution as it cannot "peel apart" complex tracks with overlapping instruments*

 ![](/assets/images/resolution.jpg)